A judge has acquitted a police van driver of all charges in the death of black detainee Freddie Gray.

 “The state had a duty to show the defendant corruptly failed in his duty, not just that he made a mistake,” the judge said.

-Protests and rioting after Gray's death on April 19, 2015, set the city on fire, forcing Maryland to bring in the National Guard.
-The unrest forced the city's mayor to abandon her re-election campaign, and the Department of Justice opened an investigation into allegations of widespread police abuse.
+Protests and rioting after Gray’s death on April 19, 2015, set the city on fire.
+The unrest forced the city’s mayor to abandon her re-election campaign, and the department of justice opened an investigation into allegations of police abuse.